arun5k1095/ETLpipelineTydo/README.md

 ## About

-This assignment orchestrates an ETL process that extracts data from Google BigQuery public crypto_zillqa data set, processes it, and then uploads the results to an AWS S3 using LocalStack for local emulation.
+This assignment orchestrates an ETL process that extracts data from Google BigQuery public crypto_zillqa dataset, processes it, and then uploads the results to an AWS S3 using LocalStack for local emulation.
+The result is single file with parquet file format.

 ## Docker operating Architecture

-- **Application Container**: Executes the Python scriptto interact with BigQuery to extract data, transforms, and load it into a simulated S3 bucket in LocalStack as transformed_transactions.parquet file.
+- Application Container will execut the Python script to interact with BigQuery to extract data, transforms, and load it into a simulated S3 bucket in LocalStack.
+And ,

-- **LocalStack Container**: Simulates AWS cloud services locally.
+- LocalStack container shall Simulate AWS cloud services locally.

 ## System Setup and Installation